 FAQs:

-Peace Dollars were introduced in 1921 to commemorate the end of World War I and symbolize the nation’s hope for lasting peace.
-Their design, featuring Lady Liberty and a perched eagle, has become an enduring symbol of American ideals and craftsmanship, making them a favorite among collectors and history enthusiasts.
+The Peace Dollar was originally introduced in 1921 to commemorate the end of World War I and to symbolize the nation's hope for lasting peace.
+Its design features Lady Liberty on the obverse and an eagle clutching an olive branch on the reverse, both of which have become enduring symbols of American ideals.